-- 1. Courses in Major Areas of Learning - ENGL101 and ENGL102 or ENGL112 - 3 credit hours in Humanities (ENGL 101, 102, ENGL 108 and 112 may not be used to fulfill this requirement) - $\bullet~$ 3 credit hours in Mathematics (at $\underline{\mathsf{MATH~118}}$ or above) - 3 credit hours in Natural Sciences - 3 credit hours in Social Sciences - Courses in Major Academic Approaches - 3 credit hours in an American Diversity/Global Diversity Studies course - 3 credit hours in an Interpretive Studies course - 3 credit hours in a Writing Intensive course
+- 1. Major Areas of Learning

+- ENGL101 and ENGL102 or ENGL112

+- 3 credit hours in Humanities (ENGL 101, 102, ENGL 108 and 112 may not be used to fulfill this

+requirement)

+- 3 credit hours in Mathematics (at MATH 118 or above)

+- 3 credit hours in Natural Sciences

+- 3 credit hours in Social Sciences

+- 2. Major Academic Approaches

+- 3 credit hours in an American Diversity/Global Diversity Studies course

+- 3 credit hours in an Interpretive Studies course

+- 3 credit hours in a Writing Intensive course

-• Information Literacy
+- 3. Information Literacy

-The current information literacy requirement is met by ENGL 102.
+The current requirement is met by ENGL 102.

-Technological Competency
+4. Technological Competency

-The current technological competency requirement is met by CIS 103 or by other coursework as indicated on the program page.
+The current requirement is met by CIS 103 or other coursework as indicated on the program page.

 The requirements listed above apply to all students who began their studies in the Fall 2009 semester or later.
 Students who began their studies prior to September 2009 should refer to a catalog for the year that they entered the College, or should consult an academic advisor or counselor.
 Students who changed their curriculum on or after September 2009 are required to follow the new general education requirements regardless of when they entered the College.
-For more information regarding general education requirements, please contact Academic Advising at 215-751-8777 or email Advising.
+For more information regarding general education requirements, please contact Academic Advising at 215-751-8777 or email Academic Advising.